neto737/BitGoSDK-PHP/README.md

 $createAddress = $bitgo->createWalletAddress();
 ```

+## BitGo Express

+If you are going to use BitGo Express you have to run a BitGo Express node.
+You can find how to run your own BitGo Express node [here](https://github.com/BitGo/BitGoJS/blob/master/modules/express/README.md).

 ## Attention

 Keep your cacert.pem always up to date.
 You can find updates on the site [curl.haxx.se](https://curl.haxx.se/docs/caextract.html).